xgerat/visallo/docs/extension-points/front-end/layout/component.md

 ## String Component

 `org.visallo.layout.text` is defined as a helper to render string models.
 The model passed to it is transformed to a string using `String(model)`.

-You can also specify a text `style`, which sets a css class with builtin text styling.
+You can specify a text `style`, which sets a css class with builtin text styling.
 Valid Style options: `title`, `subtitle`, `heading1`, `heading2`, `heading3`, `body`, `footnote`

+Or set a word count to truncate the text to: `truncate: 20`, which will also add a title attribute with the full model text.

 ```js
 children: [